 The primary focus of learning and development activities is to ensure that we have the organisational capability to meet operational objectives, both now and in the future.

-During the year, staff development covered a range of topics including leadership, research and analysis tools, privacy, interpersonal skills and wellbeing.
-The effectiveness of the training provided was evaluated after each course and in the performance reviews conducted between managers and individuals.
+During the year, staff development focused on a range of interpersonal, leadership, professional workplace and wellbeing topics.
+The effectiveness of the training provided was evaluated in the performance reviews conducted between managers and individuals.

 We also continue to provide professional development opportunities for employees via professional memberships, attendance at conferences and support for formal study.

-Our recruitment in 2018/19 focused on specialist research positions, including key positions in knowledge translation, data analysis and management, and longitudinal studies.
+Our recruitment in 2017/18 focused on specialist research positions, including key positions in knowledge translation, evaluation and longitudinal studies.
 Our vacancies were advertised via online channels including the APS Jobs site and our social media pages.